Path-conditioned Reinforcement Learning-based Local Planning for Long-Range Navigation

 In this work, we take a step in this direction by introducing a path-aware RL framework that incorporates coarse global path information as a form of heuristic guidance, without assuming this guidance is optimal or directly traversable.
 Rather than enforcing explicit path following, the policy learns to selectively exploit global path cues when they are informative and to disregard them when they are misleading, as illustrated in Fig.~\ref{fig:intro_fig}.
 We achieve this by extending a state-of-the-art RL-based navigation framework \cite{yang2025spatially} with a structured path representation and a training procedure that integrates the global path information.
-In particular, we study how path information can be embedded and fused with perceptual observations, and how the training process can be designed to ensure that the policy uses this information selectively and robustly.
-Our core contributions are as follows:
+Concretely, our contributions are as follows:

 \begin{enumerate} \item \textbf{Path-conditioned navigation architecture:} We introduce a path-aware policy architecture that learns a structured representation of the global path and fuses it with perceptual observations. \item \textbf{Path-conditioned training strategy:} We propose a training strategy that enables the policy to remain effective when path guidance is noisy or suboptimal. \item \textbf{Real-world deployment:} We validate the proposed approach through various simulation experiments and real-world deployment, assessing architectural choices, training procedures, and robustness to noisy and suboptimal path observations. \end{enumerate} The code is publicly released for the research community.